 When Does Leasing Make Sense?

-Deciding to lease or buy a car can be a difficult decision.
+Deciding to lease or buy a car in Canada can be a difficult decision.
 Basically, you have to decide what option makes sense given your financial situation, individual, or family lifestyle.
 Here are some things to know about leasing:

 - Lease periods are usually two to three years, so leasing makes sense if you like to change new vehicles often.